-The Earth, Environmental and Geographical Sciences Department offers eight academic programs, so you can take your interest in geography in virtually any direction you choose.
+The Earth, Environmental and Geographical Sciences Department offers six academic programs, so you can take your interest in geography in virtually any direction you choose.
 In addition, many of our programs are interdisciplinary and include partnerships with departments, such as biology, chemistry, political science and education, so you’ll be exposed to a broad range of specialties.
 Learn more about our majors and minors.

 Get a Little Dirty

 As many of our current students will probably tell you, the best thing about being an EEGS major is the field work.
 You might go on a camping trip to the Keweenaw Peninsula to study geologic formations or help the endangered Great Lakes Piping Plover.
 Perhaps you’d like to study abroad.
 Our professors have led field trips to Costa Rica, Ecuador, Scotland and Sweden, exposing students to the geography of other countries.

 Have a Little Fun